JulianWww/tables/source/basics.rst

     .. py:method:: cash()

-        resaves the table to the libraries html cash witch can be cleared using :py:func:`tables.clearSlait()` or :py:func:`tables.destroyAll()`
+        resaves the table to the libraries html cash witch can be cleared using :py:func:`tablepy.clearSlait()` or :py:func:`tablepy.destroyAll()`

     .. py:method:: open():